 The Reviews!

-My name is Scott Ramirez, I’m 64, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
-I stayed in a Modern Airbnb Vacation Apartment in Jaco Beach, an easy stroll from the beach and the restaurants that light up after dark.
+My name is Rebecca Walker, I’m 51, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+I stayed in a Downtown Jaco Beach Airbnb Apartment, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.
+I also dropped by Mynt Lounge Jaco for a late drink and chill music.

 I kept days simple and active.
-I started with Hacienda las Agujas Horse Trails, then fit in Puddlefish Brewery Restaurant.
-Midweek I added Cocal Casino for Gambling and wrapped up with Vista Los Suenos Adventure Park.
+I started with Miro Mountain Hike, then fit in Pura Vida Gardens and Waterfalls.
+Midweek I added Los Suenos Marina Finishing and wrapped up with Mynt Bar and Lounge.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.